 - Locating Indigenous Scholarship–Finding Indigenous sources of research and scholarship via the typical searches of traditional publishing and research can be difficult as their voices are marginalized both by the historic, systemic racism in post-secondary education and in publishing.
 NorQuest College–located on Treaty 6 land and based in Edmonton, Alberta–has compiled a libguide to help scholars more easily locate Indigenous voices.
 Remember that while authority, relevance, and currency are are important to consider when checking your variety of sources, so is representation.

 - If you are hoping to do original research with Elders and Knowledge Keepers (or other members of Indigenous communities), be sure to familiarize yourself with the district protocols and to contact the Indigenous Education staff if you need more guidance.
 Protocols vary from locale to locale, so if your contacts won’t be local, find sources local to them who can help you learn the protocols you will need to follow to respect and honour their ways.

 The most commonly used referencing style in secondary school is MLA (Modern Languages Association), as this is the default style in most Humanities subjects at the post-secondary level; it values the authorship of a source as most important.
-However, if you are in an AP course, you may be required to use APA (American Psychological Association) depending on the discipline of study.
-APA values the currency/year of a source a most important and is the usual format in the Sciences at the post-secondary level.
+However, if you are in an AP or other advanced course, you may be required to use APA (American Psychological Association) depending on the discipline of study.
+APA values the currency/year of a source as most important and is the usual format in the Sciences and Psychology at the post-secondary level.

 - Purdue OWL The Online Writing Lab from Purdue University.
 It has lots of great writing, research, and citation tips for all subject areas.
 It also has resource guides for both MLA and APA formats.
 There are other sources online for this information, but the PurdueOWL is the most reliably up to date with all the changes that are published.